Your Impact

 “The first thing I heard was from the people we have living near the parish.
 One lady was telling another, ‘¡María, estamos vivos!’ (‘María, we are alive!’).
 And the other answered her, ‘Yes, we are alive!'”

 The U.S. federal government was slow in its response, but the Catholic dioceses on the island were not.
 Neither was Catholic Extension Society.
-The minute that bishops regained communication capabilities, their first call was to Catholic Extension Society.
+The moment bishops regained communication capabilities, their first call was to the Catholic Extension Society.
 “Help us,” they pleaded.

-Three months later, an unexpected policy change prompted by a U.S. Supreme Court decision led to a new opportunity for houses of worship to receive rebuilding money from the federal government.
-The only catch was that churches had to act fast to stake their claim, and they needed seed money to get their recovery claims organized.
+Three months later, an unexpected policy change, prompted by a U.S. Supreme Court decision, led to a new opportunity for houses of worship to receive rebuilding funds from the federal government.
+The only catch was that churches had to act quickly to stake their claim, and they needed seed money to organize their recovery claims.

-Thankfully, communities immediately benefited from the capable support of our on-island recovery team to access federal funding to rebuild their felled schools and churches.
+Thankfully, communities immediately benefited from the capable support of our on-island recovery team, which helped them access federal funding to rebuild their felled schools and churches.

 The six dioceses of Puerto Rico operate with very few financial resources as they serve a population where nearly half the people live in poverty.